nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Programmable:** Pertaining to the capability of these machines to be programmed for specific tasks or functions.

-### Expanded Definition and Usage\nDNA nanomachines are at the forefront of nanotechnology and molecular engineering, offering significant advancements in areas like targeted drug delivery, where they can be programmed to release therapeutic agents in response to specific cellular markers or conditions.
+### Expanded Definition and Usage:
+DNA nanomachines are at the forefront of nanotechnology and molecular engineering, offering significant advancements in areas like targeted drug delivery, where they can be programmed to release therapeutic agents in response to specific cellular markers or conditions.
 In diagnostics, these nanomachines can detect disease markers at the molecular level, providing real-time feedback and interaction with biological systems.
 Additionally, they hold potential in biocomputing, where they could perform computations within living cells, leading to new forms of biological computing and control systems.